 Dental implants are used to replace unfixable or missing teeth, designed to meet your specific needs and go unnoticed next to your natural teeth.
 They are such a great option because they can be used to replace virtually any tooth in the mouth without the drawbacks and risks associated with other restorative choices like bridges and dentures.
 Whether you need a single tooth replaced or all of your teeth, dental implants can be used to create the best and longest-lasting restoration available.
 See a collection of Before and After images of implant cases we’ve completed.

 Dental Implants Services in Nashville, TN

 Learn more about the dental implant services Dr. Jones and Dr. Estes offer patients in Nashville, Brentwood, Franklin, and Cool Springs.

 The overwhelming majority of dental implants placed today are made of titanium.

 While documented allergy to titanium is very rare, it does exist.
-For patients with a titanium allergy or sensitivity, or those simply wanting to avoid metal in their body, zirconia implants provide a great alternative.
+For patients with a titanium allergy or sensitivity, or those simply wanting to avoid metal in their body, zirconia implants provide a proven alternative.